From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: Time Quasicrystal (TQC): general definition

-The time-dependent Hamiltonian in Eq. (\ref{Eq:ITF-Hamiltonian-quasi}) consists of three main terms: (1) ITF Hamiltonian $\hat{H}_{ITF}$ which describes the interactions in the system, including nearest-neighbor couplings and a transverse field.
+(1) ITF Hamiltonian $\hat{H}_{ITF}$ which describes the interactions in the system, including nearest-neighbor couplings and a transverse field.

 (2) Driving Hamiltonian $\hat{H}_{drive}$ which introduces a time-dependent driving force that oscillates sinusoidally.
 The driving terms involve both the $x$ and $y$-components of the spin operators, which can induce interesting dynamics in the system.
-(3) Additional magnetic field term $\frac{\Omega}{2}\sigma_i^z$, representing a static magnetic field in the $z$-direction, which can have a significant impact on the dynamics of the spins.